metal-toolbox/gov-okta-addon/README.md

 an event, it reacts by requesting information from Governor about the included resource IDs and making the required changes in Okta.

+### Safe mode

+There are two flags that can limit the changes that `gov-okta-addon` makes and just log `SKIP` messages instead.

+`--skip-delete` is currently enabled by default and it will prevent the timed reconcile loop from deleting stuff in Okta (this includes removing group members, removing application group assignments, or removing users).
+This flag does not apply to any of the NATS events which will be processed normally.

+`--dry-run` will prevent any changes from being made while the addon is running, including the reconcile loop and NATS events.

 ## Syncing to governor

 `gov-okta-addon` ships with a sync command to sync resources from Okta into `governor`.
 It has a `--dry-run` flag which